Bun/mail/README.md

 Goals:
 - Reasonable defaults
+- Works on Alpine Linux out of the box
 - As secure as possible
 - Virtual mailboxes
 - Support for acmetool (hlandau/acme)

-Dependencies:
+Script dependencies:
 - Python
 - Jinja2

 **This is a work in progress.
 TODO:**

 - Improve deploy script
-- Change password digest to Argon
+- Change password digest to Argon (needs Dovecot v2.3+)
+- Test Dovecot sieve
 - Implement DKIM keygen helper
 - Make OpenDKIM optional?

 ## Usage

-Install `postfix`, `dovecot`, and `opendkim` via your package manager of choice.
+Install `postfix`, `dovecot`, and `opendkim` via your package manager of choice:

+    apk add opendkim postfix dovecot

+Create the directory where mail will be stored:

+    install -o vmail -g vpopmail -m 700 -d /var/mail

-Copy the default configuration and edit them as required:
+Copy the default configuration and edit it as required:

     cp -r config.dist config

-Run the deploy script:

-    ./bin/deploy

-## Meta configuration files

 The `config` directory contains files that are used to build the configuration.
 Each filename represents a variable that can be used in the template.